If you find a sick or injured wild animal in Virginia, please call the Wildlife Center at 540-942-9453 for advice on the best way to help.

 Non-injured young wildlife are not considered a medical emergency; please leave a message on the Center’s main phone line and someone will return your call the next day after 9:00 am Eastern.
 Animals that have been in a cat’s mouth do need treatment even if they aren’t obviously injured; please call the Center for advice.
 Remember, if you find a baby animal in need, please make sure you aren’t unintentionally removing it from its parent(s)!

 Please note the following state restrictions in Virginia: wildlife rehabilitators are not permitted to treat adult deer or coyotes.
-If you find an injured adult deer or coyote, call your local sheriff’s department, animal control, or VDGIF officer.
+If you find an injured adult deer or coyote, call your local sheriff’s department, animal control, or Department of Wildlife Resources officer.
 Wildlife rehabilitators are also not permitted to treat and release non-native species, including European Starlings, House Sparrows, Rock Doves [pigeons], Mute Swans, and Red-eared Sliders.
-In April 2020, restrictions were put on the rehabilitation of many bat species due to the spread of COVID-19.

 Capturing Injured Wildlife

 Use caution when attempting to capture injured wildlife.
 Even very debilitated wild animals will attempt to defend themselves.
 Proper safety equipment (gloves, protective eyewear) should always be used.
 Other helpful items include blankets/towels, nets, or anything else that allows you to assist the animal without coming into direct contact.
 Please call the Wildlife Center for specific rescue advice for the species with which you are dealing.

 If you are unable to reach someone by phone and need to assist an animal quickly, follow these general steps, and always remember to keep yourself safe!

 - Prepare a crate or a box for the injured animal.
 Line the bottom with a sheet or non-looping towel so that the animal can stand without sliding around.